eoyilmaz/stalker/docs/source/installation.rst

 ======================

-This document will let you install and run Stalker.
+This document will help you install and run Stalker.

 Install Python
 ==============

 Stalker is completely written with Python, so it requires Python.
-It currently works with Python version 2.5 to 2.7.
+It currently works with Python version 2.6 and 2.7.
 So you first need to have Python installed in your system.
 On Linux and OSX there is a system wide Python already installed.
 For Windows, you need to download the Python installer suitable for your Windows operating system (32 or 64 bit) from `Python.org`_